sonalitejura/portfolio-projects/excel-project/README.md

 ## Project Highlights

 - **Dataset Management**: Sourced and cleaned the dataset to ensure data integrity and accuracy.
-Utilized advanced Excel functions such as XLOOKUP and INDEX-MATCH for efficient data gathering and manipulation.
+Utilised advanced Excel functions such as XLOOKUP and INDEX-MATCH for efficient data gathering and manipulation.

 - **Data Exploration**: Leveraged pivot tables to summarize and explore the dataset efficiently.
 Extracted key metrics and visualized trends to identify patterns and insights within the data.